seymen/accelerator-ci-maven/README.md

-# Note: This repo has been moved to https://github.com/apigee/maven-jenkins-ci-demo and will not be further maintained.
+# Note: This repo has been moved to https://github.com/apigee/maven-jenkins-ci-demo.

 # Continuous Integration for Apigee Proxies using Maven